Saffith/PICO8-WTK/README.md

 `spinner.presenter`

 If this is set, the spinner will use it when drawing to get a string to display instead of the numeric value.
-This should be either a function that takes a number as an argument and returns a string or a table with numberic indices and string values.
+This should be either a function that takes a number as an argument and returns a string or a table with appropriate numeric indices and string values.

-`spinner.new(minval, maxval, [value,] [step,] [func,] [presenter])`
+`spinner.new([props])`

+Create a new spinner.
+Properties:
+* `min`: The minimum value.
+Default: `0`
+* `max`: The maximum value.
+Default: `16384`
+* `step`: The amount to increase or decrease the value when a button is clicked.
+Default: `1`
+* `value`: The initial value.
+Default: `min`
+* `presenter`: A table or function to convert values to strings.
+Default: `nil`
-Create a new spinner. `value` defaults to `minval`. `step` defaults to 1. `func` is a function to be called when the value changes.
-The spinner will be passed as an argument.
+* `on_change`: A function to be called when the value changes.
+The spinner will be passed as an argument to the function.
+Default: `nil`

 #### Checkbox

 `checkbox.value`
 Either `true` or `false`, indicating whether the checkbox is currently clicked.

-`checkbox.new(text, [value,] [func])`
+`checkbox.new([props])`
-Create a new checkbox. `text` is a string, a number, a function returning a string or number, or a widget.
-See the note about labels below. `func` will be called when the checkbox is toggled, and the checkbox will be passed as an argument.
+Create a new checkbox.
+Properties:
+* `label`: A string, a number, a function returning a string or number, or a widget.
+See the note about labels below.
+The checkbox will be passed as an argument to the function.
+Default: `""`
+* `value`: The initial value.
+Default: `false`
+* `on_change`: A function to be called when the value changes.
+The checkbox will be passed as an argument to the function.
+Default: `nil`

 #### Radio button group

 Before creating any radio buttons, you must create a group for them to share.

-Note that a radio button group is not a widget and cannot be retrieved with `find()`.
-You can instead find an individual radio button and get its group using `radio.group`.
+Note that a radio button group is not a widget.
+It should not be added as a child of a panel or GUI root.
+It cannot be retrieved with `find()`; you can instead find an individual radio button and get its group using `radio.group`.

 `rbgroup.selected`

 The currently selected radio button, or `nil` if none is selected.

-`rbgroup.new([func])`
+`rbgroup.new([props])`

-Create a new radio button group. `func` will be called when the selection changes.
+Create a new radio button group.
+Properties:
+* `on_change`: A function to be called when the selection changes.
 The selected radio button will be passed as an argument.
+Default: `nil`

 `rbgroup:select(value)`

 Select the radio button with the given value.
 If none has that value, no button will be selected.
-Radio buttons are all deselected by default; use this function after adding buttons to the group to set the initial selection.

 #### Radio button